coq/coq/doc/sphinx/language/gallina-extensions.rst

 Explicit displaying of implicit arguments for pretty-printing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Printing Implicit
+.. flag:: Printing Implicit

    By default, the basic pretty-printing rules hide the inferable implicit
    arguments of an application.
 Turn this option on to force printing all
    implicit arguments.

-.. opt:: Printing Implicit Defensive
+.. flag:: Printing Implicit Defensive

    By default, the basic pretty-printing rules display the implicit
    arguments that are not detected as strict implicit arguments.
 This
    “defensive” mode can quickly make the display cumbersome so this can
    be deactivated by turning this option off.

-.. seealso:: :opt:`Printing All`.
+.. seealso:: :flag:`Printing All`.

 Interaction with subtyping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~